DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLAPutAllElementsOfStereotype( st : string )`
 Put all elements with stereotype `st` onto the diagram.

+### `PUMLAPutDynamicElement( alias : string )`
+Put a dynamic element onto the diagram in a way that it can be mixed with static diagram elements.
+PlantUML has a lot of pitfalls when it comes to mixing elements of different diagram types.
+With `pumla` these macros help you to create the traceability between the dynamic and static world.

+This macro basically wraps the dynamic description details into a note, and creates a static element, a rectangle, representing the dynamic aspect.
+The wrapping note is linked to the static rectangle element.
+That way you have the bridge between static and dynamic world.

+If you just need a diagram with dynamic aspects of the same kind, you can also just use the standard `PUMLAPutElement(...)` to put also dynamic elements onto the diagram.

+### `PUMLAPutInternalDynElement( alias : string )`
+Same as previous macro, but wraps the call of the previous macro into a dependency on the boolean value of the global variable `$PUMVarShowBodyInternalsDyn`.

 ### `PUMLACreateAndPutInstanceOf( model_elem_alias : string, inst_alias : string, inst_name : string (optional))`
 This macro is intented to be called outside of the model repository, meaning on diagrams